YoZo-X/DRL-Router/README.md

 # DRL-Router

-This is an implementation of DRL-Router on Python 3, Numpy, and Networkx.
-DRL-Router is a method based on distributional reinforcement learning for RSP problem.
+This is the implementation of DRL-Router on Python 3, Numpy, and Networkx.
+DRL-Router is a distributional reinforcement learning method for the RSP problem.

 ## Table of Contents
 - [DRL-Router](#drl-router)